 Early Detection Is The Key

-Your healthcare provider may refer you to a rheumatologist, a physician who specializes in diagnosing and treating arthritis.
-RA is diagnosed through a review of symptoms and your medical history, blood tests, and imaging tests.
-It is preferable to diagnose RA early, within 6 months of the onset of symptoms, so patients can begin treatment to slow or stop disease progression.
+Your healthcare provider may refer you to a rheumatologist, a physician specializing in diagnosing and treating arthritis.
+RA is diagnosed by reviewing symptoms and your medical history, blood tests, and imaging tests.
+It is preferable to diagnose RA early, within six months of the onset of symptoms, so patients can begin treatment to slow or stop disease progression.

-The blood tests look for signs of rheumatoid arthritis, such as inflammation and blood proteins (antibodies) are,
+The blood tests look for signs of rheumatoid arthritis, such as inflammation and blood proteins (antibodies),

 - Erythrocyte sedimentation rate (ESR)